nickstanley574/nickstanley574.github.io/_posts/2020-07-15-you-got-to-start-somewhere.md

 Writing is the same way.
 Everything I write is not going to make it to this blog, heck half the paragraphs I wrote didn’t make it to this post.
 This acceptance is motivating me to start somewhere and start writing.

-In a year from now, I am curious what I am going to think about my blog.Will I realize how choppy the writing is?
+In a year from now, I am curious what I am going to think about my blog.
+Will I realize how choppy the writing is?
 Will I notice a grammar mistake?
 Or will I look at it like I look at my Heroku Apps?
 Everything I did and did not post added to my knowledge and skills and I am better because of it.